 To me, a good superhero is two things: Action + Character.
 This movie has amazing action and fight scenes, as well as beautiful character development.
 If you don’t like this movie, you’re wrong.

-Best: I’m with you until the end of the line
+Best: I’m with you till the end of the line.

 Worst: Fury’s magic lightsaber, that causes Bucky to stop following him.

 This movie is so depressing, but they truly nail it.
 This movie lets the failures of the previous movie set, allowing us to see the consequences of what happened.
 The amount of callbacks and character arcs that were used and completed felt so satisfying, that I don’t care if it was fan service.
 Honestly, if this was the last MCU movie ever, I would be satisfied.

 Worst: So, Doctor Strange’s 1/14,000,605 chance of winning required a rat to casually walk over the dashboard of a car in storage?

 This movie is such a satisfying buildup to 10 years of films.
 Every single character has a moment, when the screen is on them, and they do something memorable.
 It can be hard to do that with 10 characters, much less 76!

 Worst: Hand cutting magic isn’t used to cut off Thanos’ hand.